AprilWei001/NIM/README.md

 ## Fine mapping

 ### Information about SuSiE
-Information about Susie can be found at [SuSie GitHub](https://stephenslab.github.io/susie-paper/index.html).
+Information about Susie can be found at [SuSiE GitHub](https://stephenslab.github.io/susie-paper/index.html).
 It is an R package for fine mapping.

-### Benchmark Susie with simulated data
+### Benchmark SuSiE with simulated data
 1. GWAS with plink,

         `plink --silent --bfile <qced>--pheno $OUT.phen --linear standard-beta --out <output file>`